-Step number 2:
+Step Number 2:

 Make a cleaning solution from distilled water and white vinegar.
 Simply Take a bucket, Put two-part distilled water and one part of vinegar into the bucket and mix it well.

-Once you've made your cleaning solution, Fill up the water reservoir of your steamer with cleaning solution (What you've made with distilled water and vinegar).
+Once you’ve made your cleaning solution, Fill up the water reservoir of your steamer with a cleaning solution (What you’ve made with distilled water and vinegar).
 Close the water reservoir, Plug in the steamer and then turn it on.

-Step number 4:
+Step Number 4:

 Run the steamer until half of the cleaning solution has been used up.
 Also, keep track of how the steamer working.

-Step number 5:
+Step Number 5:

 Turn off your fabric steamer and unplug it.
-Wait for half an hour to allow the remaining cleaning solution to sit in the reservoir or wait until them steamer has cool off.
+Wait for half an hour to allow the remaining cleaning solution to sit in the reservoir or wait until the steamer has cool off.
 Pour out the remaining cleaning solution from the reservoir.

-Step number 6:
+Step Number 6:

 Now use clean water (you can use tap water) to rinse the cleaning solution from the reservoir, after that refill it with pure distilled water and plug in the machine.

-Step number 7:
+Step Number 7:

 Turn the machine on and you should, allow your steamer to run through half the distilled water, This will remove any remaining vinegar from the steamer.

-Step number 8:
+Step Number 8:

-Almost you've done the job, This is last and final step, Remove the remaining distilled water from the reservoir.
+Almost you’ve done the job, This is the last and final step, Remove the remaining distilled water from the reservoir.

 Leave the reservoir open and allow it to dry completely.
 After you’ve dried your steamer, store it.